Ariel Sharon: 1982 Lebanon War and Sabra and Shatila massacre

 As Defense Minister, Sharon launched an invasion of Lebanon called Operation Peace for Galilee, later known as the 1982 Lebanon War, following the shooting of Israel's ambassador in London, Shlomo Argov.
 Although this attempted assassination was in fact perpetrated by the Abu Nidal Organization, possibly with Syrian or Iraqi involvement, the Israeli government justified the invasion by citing 270 terrorist attacks by the Palestine Liberation Organization (PLO) in Israel, the occupied territories, and the Jordanian and Lebanese border (in addition to 20 attacks on Israeli interests abroad).
+Despite the decision of the Israeli cabinet to advance to a line 40 kilometres into Lebanon, and Begin's commitment to American President Ronald Reagan to abide by this plan, Sharon ordered Israeli troops well beyond the initially-approved limits of advance.
 Sharon intended the operation to eradicate the PLO from its state within a state inside Lebanon, but the war is primarily remembered for the Sabra and Shatila massacre.